htmlburger/carbon-fields-docs/documentation/30-complex-field/5-config-methods.md

 `set_header_template( $template )`

-Allows for an Underscore template to be used in the fields group header.
+Allows for a [Lodash template](https://lodash.com/docs/4.17.4#template) to be used in the fields group header.

 The passed `$template` can also be a [callback](http://php.net/manual/en/language.types.callable.php).